Shorting in Speculative Markets: Equilibrium Price

 \subsection{Definition of the Equilibrium Price}

 We consider $n\geq1$ types, each with a unit measure of agents, who trade a security over a finite time interval~$[0,T]$.
 For brevity, we will often refer to a type as an agent.
-The security has a single payoff $f(X(T))$ at the horizon, where $f:\R^{d}\to\R$ is a bounded continuous function and $X$ is the state process.
-While there is no ambiguity about $f$, the agents agree to disagree on the evolution of the state process.
-Mathematically, we take~$X$ to be the coordinate-mapping process on the space $\Omega=C([0,T],\R^{d})$ of continuous, $d$-dimensional paths, equipped with the canonical filtration and sigma-field.
-The view of agent $i$ is represented by a probability measure $Q_{i}$ on $\Omega$ under which~$X$ follows the stochastic differential equation (SDE)
+The security has a single payoff $f(X(T))$ at the horizon, where $f:\R^{d}\to\R$ is a bounded continuous function and $X(\omega)$, $\omega \in \Omega$ is the $d$-dimensional state process.\footnote{More precisely we take~$X$ to be the coordinate-mapping process on the space $\Omega=C([0,T],\R^{d})$ of continuous, $d$-dimensional paths, equipped with the canonical filtration and sigma-field.
+In what follows all processes are assumed to be progressively measurable.} While there is no ambiguity about $f$, the agents agree to disagree on the evolution of the state process.
+The views of agent $i$ are represented by a probability measure $Q_{i}$ on $\Omega$ under which~$X$ follows the stochastic differential equation (SDE)

 where $W_{i}$ is a Brownian motion of dimension $d'$ and the functions

 are deterministic.
 We assume\footnote{These conditions could be relaxed considerably.
 The present form allows for a simple exposition avoiding issues of technical nature. } throughout that (the components of) $b_{i}$ and $\sigma_{i}$ are in $C^{1,2}_{b}$, the set of all bounded continuous functions $g:[0,T]\times \R^{d}\to\R$ whose partial derivatives $\partial_{t}g$, $\partial_{x_{i}} g$, $\partial_{x_{i}x_{j}} g$ exist and are continuous and bounded on $[0,T)\times \R^{d}$.
 Moreover, we assume that\footnote{ Given a matrix $A$, we write $A^{2}$ for the product $AA^{\top}$ of $A$ with its transpose $A^{\top}$. } $\sigma_{i}^{2}$ is uniformly parabolic; that is, its eigenvalues are uniformly bounded away from zero.
 These conditions imply in particular that the SDE~\eqref{eq:SDEforX} has a unique (strong) solution.